Before you travel

 Visa requirements

-British nationals do not need a visa for a visit to South Korea of up to 90 days.
+You can enter South Korea for up to 90 days for short-term business or tourism.
 You must have an onward or return ticket.
 It’s illegal to be employed in South Korea while visiting visa-free, whether as a teacher or in any other capacity.

 South Korea operates an electronic travel authorisation system called K-ETA.
 Anyone eligible for visa-free entry to South Korea is usually required to get K-ETA approval before departure.
 However, British nationals travelling visa-free to South Korea are temporarily exempt from requiring a K-ETA until December 31, 2024.
 Further information about the K-ETA exemption can be found on the K-ETA notice board.